 Education Northwestern University School of Law, JD, magna cum laude, Order of the Coif, 2013 Northwestern University, BS, summa cum laude, 2004

-Courts/ Agencies U.S. Court of Appeals for the Second Circuit U.S. Court of Appeals for the Third Circuit U.S. Court of Appeals for the Sixth Circuit U.S. Court of Appeals for the Federal Circuit U.S. District Court for the Northern District of Illinois
+Courts/ Agencies US Court of Appeals for the Second Circuit US Court of Appeals for the Third Circuit US Court of Appeals for the Sixth Circuit US Court of Appeals for the Seventh Circuit US Court of Appeals for the Federal Circuit US District Court for the Northern District of Illinois

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.